-West Bengal and its neighbouring eastern states of Assam and Odisha celebrate Lakshmi Puja or Lokkhi Puja on a full moon day, 5 days after Vijaya Dashami.
+West Bengal and its neighboring eastern states of Assam and Odisha celebrate Lakshmi Puja or Lokkhi Puja on a full moon day, 5 days after Vijaya Dashami.
 Meanwhile, in Madhya Pradesh, Gujarat and other parts of India, Lakshmi Puja is celebrated on the day of Diwali.
-Devotees keep their homes clean to welcome the goddess and decorate them with colourful rangolis and beautiful lighting.
+Devotees keep their homes clean to welcome the goddess and decorate them with colorful rangolis and beautiful lighting.

 Lakshmi Puja is held at the time of Pradosh Kaal, which begins after sunset.
-This year Lakshmi Puja will be celebrated on Monday, 24 October 2022.
-Lakshmi Puja muhurat is from 07:26 PM to 08:39 PM.
+For the year 2024, Lakshmi Puja will be celebrated on 1 November 2024.
+Lakshmi Puja muhurat is from 5:36 PM to 6:16 PM

 How is Lakshmi Puja celebrated across India?

 Devotees clean their houses and worship Goddess Lakshmi and Lord Ganesha together.
-Ganesha is the lord of wisdom, intellect, and the remover of obstacles; meanwhile, Lakshmi is the goddess of wealth, fortune and prosperity.
+Ganesha is the lord of wisdom and intellect, and the remover of obstacles; meanwhile, Lakshmi is the goddess of wealth, fortune and prosperity.